 The process for becoming SOG-IS certified is quite intense.

-- Perform a stricter interpretation of Common Criteria requirements and prevent the environment from enforcing SFRs
+- Perform a stricter interpretation of Common Criteria specifications and prevent the environment from enforcing SFRs

-- Have harmonized additional requirements for specific technical domains, including those for smartcards and hardware devices, like HSMs
+- Have standardized additional requirements for specific technical domains, including those for smartcards and hardware devices, such as HSMs

 - Have extensive experience with the composite evaluation approach that was created originally for the technical domain of smartcards